dmbarbour/wikilon/docs/ABCRT.md

 ### Semi-Space Algorithm

 We could use a modified variant of Cheney's algorithm to copy content between spaces.
-We would keep an extra byte-stack, at the opposite end of our free space, that tracks for each allocation whether it is addressed as a 'tagged object' or a 'cell'.
+We would keep an extra bit-stack, at the opposite end of our free space, that tracks for each allocation whether it is addressed as a 'tagged object' or a 'cell'.
 This would allow us to properly interpret the object and find the next set of pointers.
 However, Cheney's algorithm is breadth-first.
 This has a negative impact on data locality.

 I want a proper compacting collector.
 I want the following properties: